FlorentCLMichel/quetta/README.md

 * Add support for Sindarin—Mode of Gondor
 * **Breaking change:** The symbol used to prevent combination was changed from `:` to `|`.
+* Small changes to the kerning between several tengwar and to tehtar positions.

 ### v0.1.0